jakobib/jefferson-library-classification/README.md

 ![](jefferson-classification-1829.png)

 This classification includes auction lot numbers instead of caption numbers and differs at several places from the previous library classification.

+### 1952

+E. Millicent Sowerby reconstructed Jefferson's catalog from 1815 based on the 1783 Catalog of Books.
+Her version of the classification is identical to the 1815 version except for some captions, inclusion of sub-chapters and use of latin class numbers.
+This version may be used as alternative view to the classification but it has not been processed yet.

 ## The dataset